AADITYAPRABALCHAWLA/Internship-Update-Bristlecone/README.md

 # 23rd August
 1. Worked with senior manager and got a preview of work done by brislecone such as
    a.
-ABAP ( ADvanced business application programming) in cloud computing.
+ABAP ( Advanced business application programming) in cloud computing.
    b.
 Core java implementation
    c.
 AI powered digital supply chain implementation
 2. Got to know about the parter companies bristlecone is working with such as